.semaphore/semaphore.yml

 tool.

-For example, in your semaphore.yml
+For example, enter the following in your semaphore.yml

 blocks: